-A planning proposal is currently on exhibition to amend the Local Environmental Plan that applies to all land in The Hills Shire, with the exception of the North West Region Growth Centres (Box Hill and North Kellyville).
+A planning proposal was on exhibition to amend the Local Environmental Plan that applies to all land in The Hills Shire, with the exception of the North West Region Growth Centres (Box Hill and North Kellyville).

 The objective of the planning proposal is to update the planning framework and reset the basis for decisions surrounding land use planning.
 It seeks to give effect to Council’s new Local Strategic Planning Statement: The Hills Future 2036 and the State Government’s Central City District Plan.
 Together, these strategic plans establish planning priorities and actions to guide growth and development.

 The planning proposal recommends a number of amendments to The Hills Local Environmental Plan including:

 - Supporting the role and function of strategic centres by applying planning controls to support balanced growth, including limiting the proportion of serviced apartments on land zoned for commercial purposes.

 - Encouraging a mix of complementary land uses in our rural areas to enhance the productive capacity of our rural land.

 - Inclusion of a new objective in the RU6 Transition zone to protect and enhance rural character.

 - Supporting vibrant, small scale neighbourhood centres by encouraging a mix of new and established uses including artisan food and drink industries.

 - Making sure that land zoning maps are better matched to property boundaries, particularly in areas where land acquisition for infrastructure, such as road widening and stormwater management has occurred.

 - Protecting and enhancing residential character through land zoning in some areas of Kellyville, Beaumont Hills and Rouse Hill, minimum lot size controls in West Pennant Hills, a new local character map for the Showground Station Precinct and limiting flexibility for zone boundaries to be varied in residential areas.